yuval6957/SIIM-Transformer/SIIM final.md

 The transformer is a stack of 4 transformer encoder layers with self attention as described in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) [1].
 Each transformer encoder layer uses 4 self attention heads.

 The output of the transformer is a N*C, where N is the number of input feature vectors (the number of images) and C is the number of classes (8 in this case).
-Hance, the transformer predicts the class of each feature vector simultaneously, using the information from all other feature vectors.
+Hence, the transformer predicts the class of each feature vector simultaneously, using the information from all other feature vectors.

 The metadata is added using a “transformer style”, i.e. each parameter is transformed to a vector (size 256) using an embedding matrix and then added to the feature vector. for continuous values (like age) the embedding matrix was replaced by a 2 layer fully connected network.